kyang5/coursedescriptions/source/courses/comp386.rst

 Outcome
 -------------

-Appreciation that many aspects of neuroscience cannot be understood without appropriate mathematical or computational frameworks, and ability to adeptly apply these frameworks in the various domains of neuroscience.
+An appreciation that many aspects of neuroscience cannot be understood without appropriate mathematical or computational frameworks, and the ability to adeptly apply these frameworks in the various domains of neuroscience.

 Syllabi
 ---------------------